Cavity-induced quantum droplets: Effective energy

-Quantitative examination of the results in Figs.\ \ref{energyPerParticle} and \ref{pressureDiagram} reveals that, compared to typical BEC atom numbers and other droplet realizations \cite{cabrera2018quantum,semeghini2018self,skov2021observation,ferrier2016observation,pfau-nature}, the droplet densities presented here are orders of magnitude more dilute.
-This roots in the BEC mean-field contact interaction that the cavity fluctuations have to overcome.
+Figure \ref{DensityInteraction} displays the droplet density as a function of the atom number and the system size.
+The magenta lines correspond to the zero-pressure contours of long-range interaction strength values, $\mathcal{I}$, ranging from $0.1\,\mathcal{I}_{\rm cr}$ to $0.95\,\mathcal{I}_{\rm cr}$, from the top left to the lower right corner as a geometric sequence.
+The magenta border line is the same as the magenta line in Fig.\ \ref{pressureDiagram}.
+Recall that $\mathcal{I}_{\rm cr} \sim N^{-1}$ depends on the number of atoms.
+The solid cyan lines correspond to zero-pressure contours with {\it constant} values of $|\mathcal{I}| \approx 9\, \text{ Hz\ldash{}}\, 515$ Hz, which are chosen to match the dashed curves for $N = 100$.
+Quantitative examination of the results presented in Fig. \ref{DensityInteraction} reveals that compared to typical BEC atom numbers and other droplet realizations \cite{cabrera2018quantum,semeghini2018self,skov2021observation,ferrier2016observation,pfau-nature}, the droplet densities presented here are orders of magnitude more dilute.
+This has its root in the BEC mean-field contact interaction that the cavity fluctuations have to overcome.
 In other droplet realizations, the mean field is almost completely suppressed from the outset.
 In addition, the homogeneous nature of the droplets is constrained by the Dicke phase transition.
-Droplets of any desired density can be obtained by approaching the Dicke critical point.
-However, due to technical limitations in experimental control, it is more viable to optimize other system parameters, such as, e.g., the equilibrium density which scales approximately as $n_{0}\sim g^{-3/5}$ with respect to the contact interaction strength \cite{companionPaper}.
-It is also possible to optimize the setup with respect to the cavity mode width and explore the dependence $n_{0}\sim \xi^{-6/5}$ \cite{companionPaper}. \\
+Droplets of any desired density can be obtained by approaching the Dicke critical point, as shown in Fig. \ref{DensityInteraction}.
+However, due to technical limitations in experimental control, it is more realistic to optimize other system parameters, such as, e.g., the equilibrium density that scales approximately as $n_{0}\sim g^{-3/5}$ with respect to the contact interaction strength.
+It is also possible to optimize the setup with respect to the cavity mode width and explore the dependence $n_{0}\sim \xi^{-6/5}$.